 The Catalan Sheepdog breed originates from the Andorra region of Spain and was used for herding and guarding flocks.
 The Catalan’s long, weather proof coat (double coated) requires very regular grooming.
 He is a natural guard dog, is courageous and therefore requires quite firm handling.
 His height is normally between 45 and 55 cm.
 He needs to live in a house with a garden and have plenty of opportunities for interactive play and off lead exercise.
 As all working breeds, the Catalan is intelligent and needs plenty of mental stimulation and training.
-The average lifespan is 12-14 years.

-The UK Kennel Club breed average COI is 9.6% - see 'A Beginners Guide to COI'
+The UK Kennel Club breed average COI is 9.6% - See 'A Beginners Guide to COI'

 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.